jgoday/redux_template/README.md

-# redux_template
+# react_template
-Sample react and redux app template
+Simple template for React and redux app using Less, webpack and ES6.